danielkhain/homebrew-pdftools/README.md

 3. Type `./bin/install` into the command line.
 4. Type `open ~/.bash_profile` into the command line.
 5. Add `alias pdftools='/Users/[user]/bin/pdftools'` to the bottom of `~/.bash_profile`.
+6. Close the terminal and open a new window.
-6. Delete the cloned directory.
+7. Delete the cloned directory.
 The pdf tool can now be run by typing `pdftools -h` in the terminal.